mgierschdev/test-file-generator/README.md

 # Test file generator

-This is a simple module to generate many different random files, which could be used for testing other algorthms that work with files.
+This is a simple module to generate many different random files, which could be used for testing other algorithms that work with files.

 Currently supported formats (**jpeg**, **gif**, **cvs** and **txt**).